variantstudios/growyourstorage.com/property-management/index.md

 **Training and Support:**

-We have developed our own self storage staff training program and require each new employee to complete the course.
-During the program the staff member learns how to:
+We have developed our own self storage staff training program and require each new employee to complete the course. &nbsp;During the program the staff member learns how to:

 * Collect and post payments
 * Lease units